Beyond K-pop: the culture of South Korea

 Beyond K-pop

 The K-Music Festival took place in London from 5 October to 24 November 2022.
-Although I did not manage to attend, it allowed me to familiarise myself with Korean music and musicians, far less known than Gangnam Style, BTS and Blackpink (who will headline the BST Hyde Park festival in July 2023).
-Among the artists who participated in the K-Music Festival were the multi-instrumentalist and composer Park Jiha and the Amsterdam-based jazz drummer Sun-Mi Hong and her Quintet.
+Although I did not manage to attend, it gave me an opportunity to explore Korean music and musicians who are far less known internationally than Gangnam Style, BTS, or Blackpink (who headlined the BST Hyde Park Festival in July 2023).
+Among the artists featured at the K-Music Festival were multi-instrumentalist and composer Park Jiha, as well as the Amsterdam-based jazz drummer Sun-Mi Hong and her Quintet.

 Gwangju Biennale

-The first Gwangju Biennale took place in the South Korean city of Gwangju back in 1995.
-The 14th Gwangju Biennale, soft and weak like water, takes its inspiration from a chapter of Dao De Jing, a fundamental Daoist text, which speaks of water’s capacity to embrace contradictions and paradoxes.
-Curated by Sook-Kyung Lee, it will bring together around 80 artists from different parts of the world.
-It is due to take place from 7 April to 9 July 2023.
+The first Gwangju Biennale was held in the South Korean city of Gwangju in 1995.
+The 14th edition, titled soft and weak like water, draws inspiration from a chapter of the Dao De Jing, a foundational Daoist text that reflects on water’s ability to embody contradictions and paradoxes.
+Curated by Sook-Kyung Lee, this edition will bring together around 80 artists from across the world.
+It is scheduled to take place from 7 April to 9 July 2023.

 I Want to Die but I Want to Eat Tteokbokki

-There could be many factors contributing to this sad statistic, both individual and societal.
-For example, many of those artists have been the victims of online abuse.
-At the same time, mental illness remains a taboo in South Korea (and therefore largely untreated).
-Despite the country’s economic growth, stigma is very prevalent throughout South Korean society.
-It is therefore not surprising that suicide is far more prevalent there than in the West.
-In fact, according to the World Health Organization, the suicide rate in South Korea was the fourth highest in the world in 2019 (28.6 per 100k people).
-It is also worth noting that Seoul’s Mapo Bridge has earned the nickname “The Bridge of Death” or “Suicide Bridge” because of how many people jump off it.
+There are likely many factors contributing to this troubling phenomenon, both individual and societal.
+Many of these artists have been victims of online harassment and intense public scrutiny.
+At the same time, mental illness remains a taboo subject in South Korea, often left untreated due to the enduring stigma surrounding it.
+Despite the nation’s remarkable economic development, such stigma continues to pervade South Korean society.
+It is therefore not surprising that suicide rates there are significantly higher than in many Western countries.
+According to the World Health Organization, South Korea had the fourth-highest suicide rate in the world in 2019, at 28.6 per 100,000 people.
+It is also telling that Seoul’s Mapo Bridge has earned the somber nicknames “The Bridge of Death” and “Suicide Bridge,” owing to the tragic number of people who have jumped from it.

 Culture-bound syndromes

-Last, I would like to briefly mention two culture-bound syndromes seen in Korea, Hwabyung and Sinbyeong.
+Lastly, I would like to briefly mention two culture-bound syndromes observed in Korea: Hwabyung and Sinbyeong.

 Hwabyung